PublicDataLab/fake-news-field-guide/README.md

 # A Field Guide to "Fake News" and Other Information Disorders
 This repository contains all the files and documentation necessary to reuse, remix and translate this field guide.
-All the contents are released with the CC-BY license ([see below](#license)).
+All of the material is released with the CC-BY license ([see below](#license)).

 If you just want to download the PDF version of the guide, please visit the official website: